 The size of Australia and the huge number of attractions it holds makes it difficult to justify too much time in Melbourne.
 Each day will still be filled with plenty of memorable experiences.
 That alone is a reason to return for a second visit in the future.

 How many days in Melbourne is enough is really personal choices.
 You can spend a week for a month to explore the city.
-But if you have limited time, spend at least 2 to 3 days in melbourne to get the a full sense of the city!
+But if you have limited time, spend at least 3 days in melbourne to get the a sense of the city.